 This earthquake analysis of piping systems can be performed in two ways: by static method or dynamic way

-- Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred that produces more realistic and accurate results compared to equivalent static analysis.
+Dynamic Analysis, for critical piping systems, a dynamic analysis is generally preferred because that produces more realistic and accurate results compared to an equivalent static analysis.
 The random ground motion can be recorded using accelerometers and applied to the structure or piping model through all the ground supports as time histories and the effect can be assessed.
 These random ground motions are converted to response spectra to simplify earthquake analysis.

-Response Spectrum Method
+Response Spectrum Analysis Method

-Response spectrum plot gives the maximum response (that maybe maximum displacement, maximum velocity, maximum acceleration, or any other parameter of interest) to the natural frequency (or natural period) subjected to specified excitation for linear single degree of freedom system oscillators.
+Response spectrum plot gives the maximum response (that maybe maximum displacement, maximum velocity, maximum acceleration, or any other parameter of interest) to the natural frequency (or natural period) subjected to specified excitation for linear single-degree-of-freedom system oscillators.
 These plots are subjected to specific damping and it changes as damping changes.
 Refer to Fig. 1 shown below:

-The plot of this type is shown here in figure, in which a one-story building is subjected to a ground displacement indicated by us(t) and u indicates deflection.
+The plot of this type is shown here in the figure, in which a one-story building is subjected to a ground displacement indicated by us(t) and u indicates deflection.

-For any linear single degree of freedom system, the response spectrum curve shown in figure gives the maximum displacement of the mass m relative to the displacement at the support which is (us-u) here.
+For any linear single degree of freedom system, the response spectrum curve shown in the figure gives the maximum displacement of the mass m relative to the displacement at the support which is (us-u) here.

 Thus, to determine the maximum response of a linear single degree of freedom system from the available spectral chart, for specified earthquake excitation, one needs only to know the natural frequency of the system and damping.

-If the natural frequency of structure coincides with the frequency of earthquake ground motion, it leads to a resonance condition, which creates substantial damage to the system.
+If the natural frequency of the structure coincides with the frequency of earthquake ground motion, it leads to a resonance condition, which creates substantial damage to the system.
 That’s the main reason, not all buildings collapse during an earthquake.
 The natural frequency of building/structure is a property of height, stiffness, material, etc. Buildings whose natural frequency matches with earthquake frequency collapse during an earthquake while remaining are not experiencing major damage.

 The response spectrum is using the same principles as time history.
 Only instead of using time history, it is using maximum values of the response.
-When the time history profile is not available for a particular dynamic event, then the response spectrum used.
+When the time history profile is not available for a particular dynamic event, then the response spectrum is used.
 Response spectrum analysis provides more conservative results than time history.

 Construction of Response Spectrum Plot

-The construction of Response Spectrum requires the solution of a single degree of freedom systems, for a sequence of natural frequency values and damping ratio in the range of interest.
+The construction of a Response Spectrum requires the solution of a single degree of freedom system, for a sequence of natural frequency values and damping ratio in the range of interest.
 Every solution provides only one point (with the maximum value) of the response spectrum.
 All of these maximum response values are plotted against natural frequency to construct a single response spectrum.

 Since a large number of systems must be analyzed in order to fully plot each response spectrum, the task is lengthy and time-consuming.
 But once these curves are constructed and available for the excitation of interest, the analysis for the design of structure subjected to dynamic loading is reduced to a very simple calculation of the natural frequency of the system and the use of response spectrum to calculate the maximum response.